 Shipping envelopes made from Tyvek® can be recycled by calling DuPont at (800) 448-9835.
 According to DuPont’s website How to identify Tyvek®, “Some Tyvek® envelopes have product identification either on the top flap adhesive release strip or on the bottom back flap.
 But you can also recognize Tyvek® by the unique swirl pattern of the material.
 And the fact that it simply defies ripping, tearing or puncturing.”

 Bubble Wrap and Plastic Film Air Pillows

-Bubble wrap and air pillows can be recycled at plastic film retail recycling drop-offs.
+Bubble wrap and air pillows can be recycled at some plastic film retail recycling drop-offs.
 Deflate air pillows and drop off with grocery bags and other plastic film.
-See www.plasticfilmrecycling.org for more information.
+Check the signage at your local drop-off to ensure it is an acceptable item, and see www.plasticfilmrecycling.org for more information.

 Packaging to a Landfill

 Yellow “Jiffy” mailers are paper on the outside and plastic bubble wrap on the inside.
 This is a mixed material, so it is not recyclable.
 Try to reuse these envelopes if possible.
 Otherwise they belong in the trash.

 Many electronics and other products are packaged with flexible protective foam sheets.
 There are no recycling options for this material, so try to reuse it or place it in the trash.